|High School:||Pine Creek (Colorado Springs)|

 Anderson committed to Nebraska in February of 2014, after considering offers from Arizona State, Kansas State and Utah, among others.
 Among his teammates at Pine Creek High was 2016 Nebraska signee JoJo Domann.

 The son of Killian and Angela Anderson, Avery was born on Sept.
 11, 1996.
-He is an advertising & public relations major, and has volunteered his time at the F Street Recreation Center.
-He has earned spots on the Tom Osborne Citizenship Team in 2016 and 2017.
-He was also a member of the Brook Berringer Citizenship Team in 2016.
+He is an advertising and public relations major and has volunteered his time at the F Street Recreation Center.
+He has earned spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2016 and 2017.
+He has volunteered his time with Uplifting Athletes, Souper Bowl of Caring and local hospital outreach visits.